Last Updated on March 26, 2023 by Igor Karni

-Tuscany is the beautiful region in Italy that includes the cities and towns of Florence, Pisa, Grosseto, Siena, Val d’Orcia, Chianti, and Catiglione della Pescaia.
+Tuscany is a beautiful region in Italy that includes the cities and towns of Florence, Pisa, Grosseto, Siena, Val d’Orcia, Chianti, and Castiglione della Pescaia.
 From the architecture and art to the historical landmarks and cuisine, touring on an electric bike is a great way to explore this popular destination.

-This article will go over all the details you need to know before you start planning your e-bike trip in Tuscany!
+This article will go over all the details you need to know before you start planning your trip to Tuscany by electric bike!

 Are electric bikes allowed in Tuscany?